YongYuH/ts-react-esbuild-boilerplate/README.md

-# how to use this boilerplate
+# How to use this boilerplate
 1. clone this repo
 ```bash
 git clone git@github.com:YongYuH/ts-react-esbuild-boilerplate.git